vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 ## Preview devices

 In this stage, you review all of the devices discovered by the system.
 This gives admins the opportunity to review and remove devices before confirming the site creation.
-If, during your editing, you want to reset the device list to its original state, **Discard all changes** undoes any device exclusions and restore the initial device selection.
+A list of all devices to be associated with this site is displayed.

 To manage devices in bulk, use the search bar to find devices by their name, IP, or MAC address.
-Once found, select multiple devices for removal from the site or to reset their association. <!-- IM not sure where this should go, here or at the end.
-Limor .
-I am also unclear why we mention resetting association, i didnt think that that happens here?
-Amit -->

-A list of all devices to be associated with this site appears.
+If, during your editing, you want to reset the device list to its original state, selecting **Discard all changes** undoes any device exclusions and restores the initial device selection.

 To remove any of the devices from this list:

 1. Select the **Deselect devices from site** button.
 All of the devices become editable.
 1. Deselect the checkbox of the devices to be removed.